Follow Our Advocacy Road Map to Learn How Our Community Can Make a Difference

 Posted by Arab American Institute on January 20, 2017 in Blog

-The worsening trend of the U.S. government treating Arab Americans and American Muslims as communities solely defined by national security is a trend that stands to accelerate under the incoming Trump administration.
+The worsening trend of the U.S. government treating Arab Americans and American Muslims as communities solely defined by national security is a trend that stands to accelerate under the Trump administration.
 There is a way that the 3.7 million Arab Americans, 35% of whom are Muslim, can strategically fight back on key issues where national security drivers infringe on our civil rights:

 Each of these policy areas have unjustly securitized our communities and infringed on our civil rights.
 Because national security issues are often discussed out of context and used as a tool of political opportunity, many of these issues provide unique challenges.
 With these challenges come specific opportunities for advancement and local advocacy.